Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 the user to only request the resources that are really needed for the job (and only get billed for those at least if they are proportional to the resources that a node provides), but also comes with the disadvantage that it is not possible to control how cores and GPUs are allocated within a node.
-Codes that depend on proper mapping of threads and processes on L3 cache domains, NUMA domains or sockets, or on shortest paths between cores in a task and the associated GPU(s) may see an unpredictable performance lossas (a) the mapping will rarely be optimal unless you are very lucky (and always be suboptimal for GPUs in the current LUMI setup) and (b) will also depend on other jobs already running on the set of nodes assigned to your job.
+Codes that depend on proper mapping of threads and processes on L3 cache regions, NUMA nodes or sockets, or on shortest paths between cores in a task and the associated GPU(s) may see an unpredictable performance losses (a) the mapping will rarely be optimal unless you are very lucky (and always be suboptimal for GPUs in the current LUMI setup) and (b) will also depend on other jobs already running on the set of nodes assigned to your job.